 We will implement a STEM (Robotics) program in your school and or university, this includes creating a team that will represent your school and or university in competitive competition tournaments around the world.
 We will provide the instructors, mentors, robotics equipment, books and curriculum for the class.

-Kindergarten, Middle, High Schools, Colleges and Universities
+Kindergarten, Middle, High Schools Students

 We have several robotics programs available to fully engage and challenge students to be aspiring engineer, computer programmer or scientist.
 First timer?
 No problem!
 Our instructors and mentors will welcome your child with open arms.
 He or she can jump into Robotics without having any prior experience.